emilymermaid/Personal-website/content/project/UM/index.md

 **Publications:**

 * Kwok, C., & Chan, N. K. (2017).
-Legitimacy and forced democratization in social movements: A case study of the Umbrella Movement in Hong Kong. *China Perspectives*.*2017/3*, 7-16.
+Legitimacy and forced democratization in social movements: A case study of the Umbrella Movement in Hong Kong. *China Perspectives*.*2017/ 3*, 7-16.

+* Kwok, C., & Chan, N. K. (2016, April 5).
+The problem of legitimacy in the Hong Kong Umbrella Movement. *Discover Society*.*31*.
+Available [here](https://discoversociety.org/2016/04/05/the-problem-of-legitimacy-in-the-hong-kong-umbrella-movement/)

+Research from this project was also presented at the [2016 IPSA World Congress of Political Science](https://www.ipsa.org/events/congress/poznan2016).